nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 This is a great advantage for us, as we can use React Components to create complex content structures and layouts.
 It also supports the `unified` ecosystem, which allows us to extend the MDX functionality with ease.

-Some of the Plugins used here include, but not limited to:
+Some of the plugins that we use include:

 - `remark-gfm`: Allows us to use GitHub Flavored Markdown
 - `remark-headings`: Generates Metadata for Markdown Headings